-All students will benefit from the technical skills and insight gained on this course which are transferable to numerous careers both within the IT sector and outside.
+All students will benefit from the technical skills and insight gained on this course which are transferable to numerous careers both within the IT sector and outside at university with a Computing related degree.

-Many of our students choose to extend their knowledge at university with a Computing related degree.
 This could lead to a career in software development or programming.
 Students may also use this as a stepping stone to vocational courses and apprenticeships.

-Specification details
+specification details